|Documents||Jump to Chronology||Visuals|

 Above all, Koop helped the nation face the most fearsome new pandemic of the century, AIDS.
 He educated the public on prevention and protection, argued against mandatory testing and quarantine of the infected, and denounced discrimination against AIDS sufferers in schools, the workplace, and housing.
 He represented the United States at World Health Organization meetings and other international health forums, which during the 1980s became increasingly concerned with the AIDS epidemic.
 On this and other issues he often surprised supporters and critics alike.
 He distanced himself from conservatives by declaring that abortion was a moral issue, not one of public health, and thus lay outside the responsibilities of his office.
 At the same time he found common ground with liberals in stressing the importance of freely available health information, taking on the tobacco industry, and calling for a larger government role in fighting AIDS.
 Throughout these controversies, Koop saw himself as faithful to the professional principles and religious beliefs that had guided him throughout his career.

 Koop resigned in October 1989, a month before the official end of his second term, to become chairman of the National Safe Kids Campaign, an effort to reduce accidents among children, which carried on his final initiative as Surgeon General.
 During the 1990s Koop continued to speak widely on health care reform, and promoted the use of the Internet for disseminating health information.
-On April 17, 2010, he married Cora Hogue from Philadelphia.
+Koop was widowed in 2007; in 2010, he married Cora Hogue of Philadelphia.
 Dr. Koop died at the age of 96 on February 25, 2013 at his home in Hanover, New Hampshire.